galform/get_nebular_emission/README.rst

 · Search a more efficient way to do the temporary file and allow to take more or less components.

 · Search a more efficient way to do the reduced_file, maybe matrix form.
-It is not necessary the column stack for the header.
+It is necessary the column stack for the header, maybe another function more efficient.
 There is a last row in the file to reduce that is not a list of floats, it is a sentence, so the code gives an error, we must think a way to do not take the last row if it is not make of floats.

 · Explore star models for differents IMF for the conversion from the Lyman Continuum photons to the instantaneous SFR.
 Investigate the single stellar populations (SSP).